 As of today, March 31, all changes initiated by Bill 46 have been implemented.
 As with all legislative changes, it is important to provide an overview of what has changed and how it affects you as a member and your practice.

+What are the changes initiated by Bill 46?
 The Health Statutes Amendment Act (Bill 46) was approved in December 2020 and included a suite of amendments to the Health Professions Act (HPA).
 Most changes consisted of moving universal sections of each health professions’ regulations into the HPA.
 The goal was to unify these requirements into the single authorizing document.
 The Health Professions Act covers the requirements of every health profession, ours included.
 This means that the Paramedic Profession Regulation (PPR) will be a smaller document and the requirements outlined in it are specific to our profession.

 Additionally, a new regulation was approved that outlines all the restricted activities across each health profession.
 This new regulation is called the Health Professions Restricted Activity Regulation and all paramedic restricted activities are addressed in section 43.

 It is important to emphasize that the sections moved from the PPR to the HPA do not remove the requirement from our profession.
 This simply changes where the requirement is outlined.

 What does this mean for the Paramedic Profession Regulation?
 The PPR will be significantly lighter on content moving forward.
 The sections that have been removed